 THEA 50 Fundamentals of Theater Production

-1 required in Creative Practice or Cross-Cultural Techniques (5 units)
+1 required in Creative Practice or Cross-Cultural Techniques (5 units), choose from:

 THEA 131A Dance Studio II: Asian or Asian Diasporic Practice, or